shmup/awesome-cosmopolitan/README.md

 Note: Some ports are experimental.
 The most battle-tested code is in the [Cosmopolitan repo](https://github.com/jart/cosmopolitan).
 Ports are often a stepping stone for what we put in the monorepo.

 - [blis](https://github.com/ahgamut/blis/tree/cosmopolitan) - Port of BLIS
+- [cosmonim](https://github.com/Yardanico/cosmonim) - Simple example to show how cosmopolitan libc can be used with Nim
 - [cpython39](https://github.com/ahgamut/cpython/tree/cosmo_py39) - Port of python 3.9 (see also [3.6](https://github.com/ahgamut/cpython/tree/cosmo_py36) and [2.7](https://github.com/ahgamut/cpython/tree/cosmo_py27))
 - [esperanto](https://github.com/dinosaure/esperanto) - build-once run-anywhere OCaml programs
 - [janet](https://github.com/ahgamut/janet/tree/cosmopolitan) - Port of Janet